linogaliana/python-datascientist/doc/CONTRIBUTING-en.md

 The repository is structured as a `Quarto` project.
 Its behavior is controlled by the `_quarto*.yml` files at the root.
 Currently, there are 4 such files, which can be grouped into two categories:

 * `_quarto.yml` and `_quarto-prod.yml` are the files that define the overall behavior of `Quarto`.
-    + The first is useful for testing during the development phase as it does not run all chapters, only those defined within it.
-This is the one you will modify if you want to test substantial modifications to a chapter.
+    + `_quarto.yml` is useful for testing during the development phase as it does not run all chapters, only those defined within it. **This is the one you will modify** if you want to test substantial modifications to a chapter.
     + The second is used during the full site build phase in continuous integration (see below).
 Unless you want to change the behavior of the website, it should not be modified.
 * `_quarto-fr.yml` and `_quarto-en.yml` manage the settings for the French and English versions, in addition to the global settings explained earlier.
 By default, only the French version is built.
 The script `build/preview_all.sh`, which we will return to, illustrates how to build a multilingual version of the website.